Final E1000 Review

 Bass (Score: 6.5/10)

 In my opinion, I find the bass of E1000 to be adequate but not fully satisfying, punch and hits are clear with good speed and clarity amidst the tracks.
 However sub-bass is not that great relative to its mid-bass hence for some tracks, you might not be able to feel that depth and rumble when it comes to bass.
 For some people, if you prefer a neutral sounding or slightly warm sounding signature, this might just be what you are looking for, warm and soothing bass that helps you sit back and enjoy the tunes.
-Another point that you might be concerned about is that there are some mid-bass bleed depending on what tracks you are listening on and the genre.
+Another point that you might be concerned about is that there is some mid-bass bleed depending on what tracks you are listening on and the genre.
 The overall bass here is adequate and suitable for most genres.

 Mids (Score: 7.5/10)